Complete your FAFSA: If you are interested in receiving federal and state financial aid you must complete a FAFSA application.

 The 2020-2021 FAFSA is available as of October 1, 2019!

 The 2019-2020 FAFSA is still available if you have not yet applied

-The 2020-2021 scholarship application is now open to Incoming 2020 Freshman.
-Current UWRF students may apply for scholarships on November 15, 2019.
+The 2020-2021 scholarship application is now open to Incoming 2020 Freshman and current UWRF students.
 Deadline dates for certain scholarship opportunities may vary, so please refer to the UW-River Falls scholarship system for deadlines.
 Apply for UWRF Scholarships through the UW-River Falls Scholarship System.
 Sign in using your UWRF W# and password.
 Complete your simple online general scholarship application and review all recommended scholarship opportunities and "Apply" with the click of a button!

 IMPORTANT for students and families: You should ONLY usehttps://fafsa.gov when applying for financial aid.

 Be aware that you may receive information from other organizations including one called Student Financial Resource Center (SFRC).
 These organizations are not affiliated with the university and do not have our permission nor our endorsement to contact you.
 Remember, you NEVER need to pay anything to apply for financial aid.
 Always contact our office directly if you have any questions regarding anything you receive by mail or email.

 New to FAFSA: As of May 10, 2015, the Federal Student Aid PIN has been replaced with the FSA ID.
 To learn more about the FSA ID and how to create this ID, please visit The Federal Student Aid webpage.

 Submitting IRS tax information to UW-River Falls for your financial aid: